Mardi Gras Cinnamon Rolls in a mini version have all the flavor of a traditional King Cake in a deletable small package! Laissez les Bon Temps Rouler!

 I added the ingredients in the order listed to the pan of my bread machine and started it on the dough cycle.
 As soon as the kneading had ended I removed the dough from the bread machine.
 I then placed it into an oiled 8-cup measuring cup, covered it with plastic wrap.
 Then, I put it in the refrigerator to stay over night.
 From previous experience, I knew that cold dough was much easier to work with than room temperature dough.

-The next morning, I prepared the two fillings.
+The next morning, I prepared the two fillings for the Mardi Gras Cinnamon Rolls.
 The first was a mixture of cream cheese and confectioners’ sugar.
 The second was a mixture of brown sugar, ground cinnamon and melted butter.

 With the fillings made, I removed the dough from the refrigerator.
 I punched it down, and dumped it onto a floured piece of wax paper.
 I pretty consistently use wax paper when working with yeasted dough because it minimizes the mess and is easily disposed of.
 Anyway, I cut the dough into 4 pieces that were roughly 10 ounces each.

 Working with one piece at a time, I rolled the dough into a rectangle that was roughly 12-inches by 7-inches.
 Using an offset spatula, I spread some of the cream cheese mixture on the rectangle.
 I made sure to leave about 1-inch free on one of the long edges (this is the edge that I will seal).

 Then, I spread the cinnamon/sugar mixture on top of the cream cheese.
 Again, I left about 1-inch free on one of the long sides.
 Starting with the opposite long side, I carefully rolled the dough in jelly roll fashion.
 Then, I sealed it by pinching the dough together.
 Finally, I cut the log into 12-inch pieces for the Mardi Gras Cinnamon Rolls.